 Meghan has been training dogs and other animals for as long as she can remember.
 In fact, she remembers training her childhood cat to “sit”, “beg”, and “fetch”!
 She has always been intrigued by human and animal behavior, leading her to pursue a degree in Psychology with a focus in Learning Theory.
-Owner & Head Trainer Meghan Burton has been training professionally for over 5 years.
+Owner & Head Trainer Meghan Burton has been training professionally for 10 years.
 In college, she participated in multiple semesters of independent research in her school’s pigeon lab studying behavior.
 After graduating, she took a job at a national pet store chain as a dog trainer, and found her calling.
 After interning with and assisting Laurie Luck of Smart Dog University she has since gone out on her own to form Canine Lifestyle Academy.
 She attends multiple seminars and conferences every year to keep current with the newest in dog training and behavior science.
-Meghan is a Certified Professional Dog Trainer – Knowledge Assessed, a member of the Association of Pet Dog Trainers and is a charter member of the Pet Professional Guild, along with being a Certified Canine Good Citizen Evaluator.
+Meghan is a Certified Professional Dog Trainer – Knowledge Assessed and a member of the Association of Pet Dog Trainers.

-Meghan is supported by her husband, Paul, and their three dogs: German Shepherds Marcus and Kyra, and pit bull Grant.
+Meghan is supported by her husband, Paul, their 3 year old daughter Kailyn, and their three dogs: German Shepherds Marcus and Kyra, and pit bull Grant.